AMTC Dresden

 2. The operating system used by the accessing system,

-3. The website from which an accessing system arrives at our website (so-called referrer),
+3. The website from which an accessing system reaches our website (so-called referrer),

 4. The sub-websites that are accessed via an accessing system on our website,

-5. The date and time of an access to the Internet site,
+5. The date and time of an access to the website,

-6. An abbreviated Internet protocol address (anonymized IP address),
+6. A shortened Internet protocol address (anonymized IP address), and

 7. The Internet service provider of the accessing system.